leehach/fundamentals-of-gis/docs/assignments_and_grading.md

 60 (base score) - 100 points.

-This will be an independent analysis of somewhat higher comlexity than a lab exercise, using data and spatial methods determined by you.
+This will be an independent analysis of somewhat higher complexity than a lab exercise, using data and spatial methods determined by you.
 Points will be awarded for meeting milestones, including finding data, developing an analysis plan, etc.

 **Graduate Students**